10-3-pursuit/lab-app-planning/README.md

 Write the user stories below.
 Add more `>` for each user story or use `-` to make a list

 > As a ...

+- As a user, I want to browse through recipes according to my diet.
+- As a user, I want to have a favorite list for my go-to recipes.
+- As a user, I want to sort recipes by difficulty.
+- As a user, I want to make sure there are recipes with allergens in mind.
+- As a user, I want to have an account where I can store all my data.
+- As a user, I want to upload a photo on my account for a profile photo.
+- As a user, I want to be able to rate and comment on recipes.
+- As a user, I want every instruction to have a video or image associated with it for guidance.
+- As a user, I want to be able to share recipes with friends and family.
+- As a user, I want to be able to upload my own recipes into a personal cookbook.
+- As a user, I want recipes that are suitable for all ages.
+- As a user, I want to have different recipes for breakfast, snacks, lunch, and dinner.
+- As a user, I want allergen warnings.
+- As a user, I want allergen substitutions if possible.
+- As a user, I want a video available for me to watch.

 #### Create a new board